stvnorg/sre_toolkit/README.md

 docker-compose up -d
 ```

+Note: As default it will listen on Port 8000 `http://localhost:8000/`

 #### Kubernetes (Helm) Installation

 This project contain the helm chart for you to install it in kubernetes.
 Create a new file inside the `helm` directory of this repo (example: `demo-values.yaml`) and fill it up with below values